 FIND PARTY SUPPLIES AND SWEETS AT THE DOLLAR STORE

 I always, ALWAYS visit the dollar store before a party.
 It’s the best place I have found to buy decoration supplies, gift wrap, and other party accessories.
 I bought the construction paper for the signage and the garlands at Dollar Tree.
 I also found clear plastic scoops in the wedding section of DT.

 We even found some of the candy at the dollar store.
 When you are providing so much candy to your guests, you can save money by not buying the most expensive candy.

 When you are using less expensive materials to decorate for a party, it’s important to add in special details wherever you can.
 The candy bar signs didn’t need to wrap around the glass vases, but by cutting contrasting colors of construction paper and then punching out a confetti pattern with my hole punch, I added a special detail to tie them in with the confetti dot theme.
 It didn’t take much extra time, and it was worth the added effort.

 I also cut out extra construction paper and stamped sentiment circles with my PSA stamps.
 The circles were then scattered around the table like confetti.

 Custom-made boutique baked goods are adorable at parties, but they are also REALLY pricy.
 If you are able to take a little extra time, you can make some really fun treats yourself.
 The morning of the party I dipped Oreos in almond bark and sprinkled them with rainbow sprinkles.
-It took less than an hour, and they were a favorite at the party.
+It took less than an hour, and the cookies were a favorite at the party.